About

 Business Manager & Finance Director

 Ann L. Mohr attended Indiana University as a violin performance major and later the Chicago School of Violin Making, where she earned her diploma.
 Since then, she has focused her career in finance and business management.
-She currently owns and operates the business of Mohr & Mohr and Learning Trade Secrets.
-Mrs. Mohr earned her BS in Business with a concentration in acounting from the University of Phoenix, where she graduated with honors and was a member of Delta Mu Delta, Lambda Sigma Chapter of the Business Honor Society.
+She currently owns and operates the business of Mohr & Mohr, Learning Trade Secrets and NuBow Inc. Mrs. Mohr earned her BS in Business with a concentration in acounting from the University of Phoenix, where she graduated with honors and was a member of Delta Mu Delta, Lambda Sigma Chapter of the Business Honor Society.
 She also holds a Non-Profit Leadership Certificate from The Ohio State University.

 As a professional violinist and talented manager, Mrs. Mohr has held many leadership positions, including Principal, Assistant Concertmaster, Personnel Manager, Librarian, and Executive Director of the Ashland Symphony Orchestra.
-She is currently the Finance Manager for the Ashland County Council on Aging, is the past treasurer of the Center Street Historic District Association, and works outside the home as Finance Manager of the Ashland County Council on Aging.
-Mrs. Mohr has volunteered as a Tax-Aide for AARP, entering her 12th year in 2022.
+She has been the Finance Manager of the Ashland County Council on Aging and the past treasurer of the Center Street Historic District Association.
+Mrs. Mohr has volunteered as a Tax-Aide for AARP, entering her 13th year in 2023.

 Katherine Mohr